 In 1947, when India gained freedom and the country got partitioned between India and Pakistan, Calcutta was included in the Indian part of Bengal, West Bengal.
 Calcutta became the capital city of the state of West Bengal.
 1690 August, Job Charnok, an agent of East India Company (established 1600) settles in Calcutta.

-Is Kolkata a poor city?
+Is Calcutta a poor country?

-Is Kolkata a clean city?
+Is Kolkata a dead city?

 What is Kolkata famous for?

 25 Things Kolkata Is Famous For